lesleyfon/go-markdown-parser/Readme.md

   - [ ] Add indexes on file_name and user_id fields in MongoDB
   - [ ] Add file versioning if needed
   - [ ] Add request timeout handling
-- [ ] Stream response instead of returning all at once.
-For better UX